kai-niemi/data-loader/README.md

      'http://192.168.1.113:8090/purchase_order_item.csv'
     ) WITH delimiter = ',', skip = '1', nullif = '', allow_quoted_null;

+> Hint: If your import jobs get stuck you can cancel them with:

+    CANCEL JOBS (WITH x AS (SHOW JOBS) SELECT job_id FROM x WHERE job_type='IMPORT' and status != 'failed');

 Next, let's generate all these files using `csv-generate`:

     echo "csv-generate" > cmd.txt